How to Write a LinkedIn Summary That Gets You Noticed (Examples Included)

 Make It Easy to Work With You: Provide a clear next step—whether it’s booking a call, visiting your website, or filling out a contact form.
 A strong CTA ensures interested clients don’t just admire your work but take action.

-Last but not least—if you're in sales, your About section isn’t just a bio—it’s your sales pitch.
+If you're in sales, your About section isn’t just a bio—it’s your sales pitch.
 It should grab attention, establish credibility, and ultimately drive action.

 Here’s how to craft a profile that sells for you: